microtrain/bootcamp/07-JavaScript/06-Game.md

         }else{
           //9.
-Delete the spawn from the Object
+Delete the spawn from the Object of spawns if
-          //of spawns if that spawn has moved off
+          // that spawn has moved off of the screen. delete spawns[spawn];
-          //of the screen
-          delete spawns[spawn];
         }
       }